 Attendance at well led Executive Reviewer induction or phone conference induction discussions, with follow up conversation with Deputy Director/Director.

-N.B.
-Colleagues meeting the above requirements but not in paid employment (for a maximum of 2 years) would be remunerated by the CQC on the same basis as a SPA.

 The above requirements afford the ability for specific experienced Executive Reviewers moving from a requires improvement, good or outstanding trust to work within an inadequate trust, or those taking a career break to be identified, recognised and retained to remain working as an Executive Reviewer for up to 2 years.

 Role expectations